trinker/pax/README.md

 Contact
 =======

-You are welcome to: \* submit suggestions and bug-reports at:
+You are welcome to:
+* submit suggestions and bug-reports at: <https://github.com/trinker/pax/issues>
-<https://github.com/trinker/pax/issues> \* send a pull request on:
+* send a pull request on: <https://github.com/trinker/pax/>
-<https://github.com/trinker/pax/> \* compose a friendly e-mail to:
+* compose a friendly e-mail to: <tyler.rinker@gmail.com>

+NA
 <tyler.rinker@gmail.com>